Phil Powers - Executive Director

 Ben grew up in Texas, enjoying the outdoors and visiting Colorado for family vacations.
 He stayed in Texas to study Economics at Baylor, where he met his wife.
 They made their way to Colorado as soon as possible.
 It was during college that Ben became captivated with the world of climbing, of racking up vertical mileage and discovering untouched rock.
 Having claim to multiple first ascents, Ben is familiar with working on access issues for climbers.
 He is passionate about sharing his love for climbing and giving back to the climbing community.
 Before joining the Alpine Club, Ben interned with Leave No Trace and set routes with Rock’n & Jam’n Climbing Gyms.
 Ben also enjoys skiing, hiking, and searching for new rock.

-David Boersma - Marketing Manager
+David Boersma - Graphic Designer

 David Boersma, originally from Holland, Michigan, got his start climbing in Joshua Tree NP when he moved west to California on a whim.
 Amidst stints in Pasadena, Santa Cruz, and Ft.
 Collins, he spent time hiking much of the Appalachian Trail and motorcycling the Andes Mountains.
-After studying digital film and video production at the Illinois Institute of Art–Chicago, David was a graphic designer for several marketing agencies, on a multitude of outdoor industry brands.
+After studying digital film and video production at the Illinois Institute of Art–Chicago, David was a graphic designer for several marketing agencies on a multitude of outdoor industry brands.
 When not behind his computer, like every other Coloradoan, he's typically found tucked away somewhere in the Rocky Mountains backpacking, snowboarding, or climbing with his wife and two dogs, cooler in tow.